AntiMicroX/antimicrox/README.md

 ```

 ### Debian/Ubuntu-based distributions:

 Download from the [release site](https://github.com/AntiMicroX/antimicrox/releases) and install `.deb` package.

 ### AppImage

 Download from the [release site](https://github.com/AntiMicroX/antimicrox/releases).

 It is recommended to use [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) with this package.

-### Running using Docker
-If you want to run application without building process and choose between various distributions, then [look here](https://hub.docker.com/r/juliagoda/antimicrox)
-This method is described in details [here](./BUILDING.md)

 ### Building Yourself

 List of required dependencies and build instructions can be found [here](./BUILDING.md).

 ## Wiki